AmigaPorts/ACE/docs/programming/tilebuffer.md

 }
 ```

-And this method (in a next iteration of the tutorial I will be able to explain this one) :
+And this function (in a next iteration of the tutorial I will be able to explain this one) :
 ```c
 static void onTileDraw(
     UWORD uwTileX, UWORD uwTileY,